folbricht/routedns/doc/configuration.md

 ### Client Blocklist

 Client blocklists match the IP of the client instead of responses.
-The same options as with [response-blocklist-ip](#Response-blocklist) are supported.
+By default, a client on the blocklist will receive a REFUSED, though other responses can be configured by combining it with a `static-responder` The same options as with [response-blocklist-ip](#Response-blocklist) are supported.
 This includes CIDR lists, static in configuration, on local disk or remote via HTTP.
 Also, geo location based blocklists are supported.

 #### Configuration